groff_ms(7) — Linux manual page

 This implementation is mostly compatible with the documented

-extensions from 4.2BSD (Berkeley) and Research Tenth Edition Unix
+from 4.2BSD (Berkeley) and Research Tenth Edition Unix have been

 The ms macro package expects a certain amount of structure: a

-heading macro call.
-To compose a simple document from scratch,
+macro call.
+To compose a simple document from scratch, begin it

-begin it by calling .LP or .PP.
-Longer documents have a
+by calling .LP or .PP.
+Organize longer documents as follows.

 Document type